aldor007/mort/doc/Image-Operations.md

 Paramters:
 * image: url or path to image for adding
-* postion:  anchor point of image to combine with.
-See section TODO
 * opacity: choose transparency of image
+* position:  anchor point of image to combine with.
+Can be one of:
+* top-left
+* top-center
+* top-right
+* center-left
+* center-center
+* center-right
+* bottom-left
+* bottom-center
+* bottom-right

 ### Preset